36 China Town: Soundtrack

-The music was composed by Himesh Reshammiya.
-Lyrics were penned by Sameer.
+The music was composed by Himesh Reshammiya, with lyrics penned by Sameer.
 The music was released by Tips Music.
 According to the Indian trade website Box Office India, with around 12,00,000 units sold, this film's soundtrack album was the year's ninth highest-selling.

 The song "Aashiqui Mein Teri" was remade as "Aashiqui Mein Teri 2.0" for Reshammiya's 2020 film Happy Hardy and Heer and is performed by Reshammiya and singer Ranu Mondal.